Check You Need to File

 If you request an extension, you’ll have until 16 October to file.
-To receive an extension, you’ll need complete Form 4868.
-Be aware, receiving a filing extension doesn’t mean that you’ll have longer to pay your bill.
+To receive an extension, you’ll need to complete Form 4868.
+Be aware that receiving a filing extension doesn’t mean that you’ll have longer to pay your bill.

 Members of the military automatically receive an extension if they are stationed in a combat area on the deadline.
 In this case, you’ll have at least 180 days after you leave to file and pay.

 By preparing as early as possible, you give yourself plenty of time to find the information you need or resolve any problems you may have.

 For many people, getting to grips with complicated tax jargon is one of the biggest challenges when it comes to filing a return.

 Luckily, doing a little research could help you feel much more confident.
 Plenty of online resources and glossaries such as this example from Turbotax provide clear and simple explanations of tax terms.